Skip to main content Skip to navigation Skip to footer

 Certificate not issuedDNS not pointing to server, or invalid Cloudflare tokenVerify DNS resolution; check Cloudflare API token permissions

-502 Bad GatewayApplication not listening on the declared portVerify the app binds to its {SERVICE}_IP and the port matches loadbalancer.server.port
+502 Bad GatewayApplication not listening on the declared portVerify the app is running and the port matches loadbalancer.server.port

-TCP port not reachablePort not registered in infrastructureRun rdc context set-infra --tcp-ports ... and push-infra
+TCP port not reachablePort not registered in infrastructureRun rdc config infra set --tcp-ports ... and push-infra

 Route server running old versionBinary was updated but service not restartedHappens automatically on provisioning; manual: sudo systemctl restart rediacc-router